 - I. Purpose of The Talent Hunt Program - A. Search for the best talent - B. Encouragement of such talent through scholarships, financial assistance, and the opportunity to display the talents of our young people. - II.
 Method of Participants Selection - A. Finalists were selected from local, state, and District Talent Hunt competitions. - B. Judged by professional with artistic expertise. - C. District winners participate in a demonstration on the international level. - III.
 Adjudicators Briefing - A. Goals of the Talent Hunt - B. Scope of the Talent Hunt program at all levels (local, state, district, and international). - C. Review of adjudicator's guidelines. - D. Suggestions for Adjudicators - 1.
 The winner must show an ability to be competitive at all levels. - 2.
 The skills of the contestant should be considered foremost and not be hindered by weaknesses found in the accompanist. - 3.
 The personality of a student shall not be a disqualifying criterion. - 4.
-The talent of a contestant will be thoroughly judged in the context of his/her being a high school student, and not as an artist or college student. - The talent of a contestant will be considered by varying degrees of abilities in techniques, general musicianship, creativity, stage presence, etc. - E. Adjudicators must completely fill out a contestant's form before the next contestant begins his/her performance.
+The talent of a contestant will be thoroughly judged in the context of his/her being a high school student, who has not advanced beyond a senior at the time of the local competition, and not as an artist or college student. - 5.
+The talent of a contestant will be considered by varying degrees of abilities in techniques, general musicianship, creativity, stage presence, etc. - E. Adjudicators must completely fill out a contestant's form before the next contestant begins his/her performance.